microsoft/onnxruntime/BUILD.md

 ```
 ./build.sh --config RelWithDebInfo --build_shared_lib --parallel
 ```
-By default, ORT is configured to be built for a minimum target Mac OS X version of 10.12.
+By default, ORT is configured to be built for a minimum target macOS version of 10.12.
-The shared library in the release Nuget(s) and the Python wheel may be installed on Mac OS X versions of 10.12+.
+The shared library in the release Nuget(s) and the Python wheel may be installed on macOS versions of 10.12+.

 ##### Bulid using Xcode 12 for x86_64 macOS
 ```
-./build.sh --config RelWithDebInfo --build_shared_lib --parallel \
+./build.sh --config RelWithDebInfo --build_shared_lib --parallel --use_xcode \
            --cmake_extra_defines CMAKE_OSX_ARCHITECTURES=x86_64
 ```